MySmile/sfchat/docs/source/Protocol/Chat Statuses.rst

 Chat Statuses
 =============

 Status shows in what state particular entity now.
-Workflow is different accordingly status.
+Workflow is different due to status.
 So please follow corresponding workflow section for more details.

 .. list-table::
     :widths: 10 90